ControllerKeys

 🎮 300+ Controllers Supported

-• 8BitDo, Logitech, PowerA, Hori, and more
+• 8BitDo, Logitech, PowerA, Hori, and more via SDL database

-• Automatic detection and mapping
+• Automatic detection — no manual configuration

 If macOS sees it as a game controller, ControllerKeys can map it.